Fender Squier Bullet Strat Review | Good vs. Bad

 If you plan on gigging on a weekly basis the Bullet Strat might not cut it, but for the occasional gig or just plugging in to play with friends, you’re going to be happy with how it sounds coming straight out of the box.

 In short: yes.

-Are you purchasing for somebody (you or somebody you know) who isn’t quite sure if they are going to fall in love with playing the guitar?
-The Squier Bullet Strat will provide a good playing experience without breaking the bank, so that if you do decide to leave guitar playing to the pros, you won’t be out too much cash.
+Are you purchasing for somebody who isn’t quite sure if they are going to love playing the guitar?
+The Squier Bullet Strat will provide a good playing experience without breaking the bank.
+So that if you do decide to leave guitar playing to the pros, you won’t be out too much cash.

 Do you need a guitar you can modify or bang the heck out of?
 Then the Squier Bullet is an excellent option.